skilld-labs/doc_serialization/README.md

   2. Add a *Word Export* display.
   3. Select 'docx' for the accepted request formats under `Format -> Word export -> Settings`.
-  4. Add desired fields to the view.
-  5. Add a path, and optionally, a filename (pattern).
+  4. Add a path, and optionally, a filename (pattern).
+  5. Upload the template file with search patterns same as views field names.
+  6. Add desired fields to the view.
+  7. The view will produce the new doc file with macros replaced by field values.

 #### License ####